GovXS/Evaluating-Voting-Design-Tradeoffs-for-Retro-Funding/README.md

 ## Experiments

-This section details various experiments conducted using the Optimism RetroPGF Simulator, where key parameters were swept to evaluate the performance of different voting rules based on various metrics.
+This section details various experiments conducted using the Optimism RetroPGF Simulator, where key parameters are swept to evaluate the performance of different voting rules based on various metrics.

 ### Control Experiment